-Trade Marks and Designs: Owners of EU trade marks will still have valid EU trademarks in the remaining EU States, but existing EU Trade Marks (EUTMs), and both RCDs and UCDs, no longer apply in the UK since the UK has left the EU.
-The UK government has brought in legislation to ensure that those holding existing EUTM or RCD registrations will have a new UK equivalent or “clone” right granted automatically and without charge, which will aim to provide continuing protection and enforceability.
+Trade Marks: Owners of EU trade marks will still have valid EU trademarks in the remaining EU States, but existing EU Trade Marks (EUTMs) no longer apply in the UK since the UK has left the EU.
+The UK government has brought in legislation to ensure that those holding existing EUTM registrations will have a new UK equivalent or “clone” right granted automatically and without charge, which will aim to provide continuing protection and enforceability.
 Filing, priority and seniority dates are all retained.
 Existing EUTMs will still protect trade marks in member states and UK businesses can still apply to the EU IPO for an EUTM.